appstersio/krates-registrator/README.md

 The etcd node will be un-registered once the policy no longer evaluates to that node.

-The etcd node will be expired from etcd if the Policy crashes and is unable to restart.
+The etcd node will be expired from etcd if the Policy crashes and is unable to refresh the nodes or restart.

 #### §1 multiple Docker containers for the same Policy register the same etcd node with the same value